duniter/duniter/doc/NCM.md

-# NCCP - NodeCoin Currency Protocol
+# NCM - NodeCoin Messages format

-> NCCP is an extension of HDC Messages Format: it adds rules on top of HDC messages in order to implement a system compliant with NodeCoin monetary rules.
+NCM HDC Messages Format: it adds rules on top of HDC messages in order to implement a system compliant with NodeCoin monetary rules.

 ## Certificates